jpan928/bayesassurance_rpackage/README.md

   1. Download the `bayesassurance_0.1.0.tar.gz` file.
   2. Open R Studio.
-  3. In the R prompt, navigate to where this file is stored using `setwd()`.
+  3. In the R prompt, navigate to where this file is stored using `setwd("your/filepath/here")`.
   4. Run `install.packages("bayesassurance_0.1.0.tar.gz", repos = NULL, type = "source")`.
-  You may be asked to install `Rtools`, see https://cran.r-project.org/bin/windows/Rtools/.
+  You may be asked to install [Rtools](https://cran.rstudio.com/bin/windows/Rtools/).
   5. Load package using `library(bayesassurance)` and start using package normally.